The Definitive Guide to Sightseeing

 5. Boschaud Abbey (24 mins/24km)

-The Cistercian Abbey of Boschaud is today a stunning ruin, its name derives from Bosco Cavo meaning wooded dell which best describes its beautiful location.
-Founded in the 12th century and partly destroyed during the Wars of Religion, the Abbey has an air of spirituality about it.
+The Cistercian Abbey of Boschaud is today a stunning ruin; its name derives from Bosco Cavo, meaning "wooded dell," which aptly describes its beautiful location.
+Founded in the 12th century and partially destroyed during the Wars of Religion, the Abbey has a spiritual air about it.

-NB Grottes de Villars, Chateau Puyguilhem and Boschaud Abbey are right next to each other
+NB Grotte de Villars, Chateau Puyguilhem and Boschaud Abbey are right next to each other

 6. Nontron (28mins/24km)